exclusiveabhi/learning-react/tute/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### Note
+This is a experimental repo. for learning purpose.
+This repo. doesn't belong to any particular code of program.

 To download the code use this link https://github.com/exclusiveabhi/learning-react.git
                                            By- Abhishek Rajput